janglowacz/DSApy/README.txt

-This is DSApy Version A0.4
+This is DSApy version A0.5

 Features are:
 - Die rolling
 - Talent rolling
 - Spell & Liturgy rolling
+- Combat rolling

 Start the program using "CORE.py".